 The split king mattress has the dimensions of a king bed but is divided into half.
 Often, mattress companies allow sleepers to customize each side with a different firmness.
 For example, a side sleeper can sleep on a soft side while a stomach sleeper rests on a firm side.
 Split king mattresses often increase a couple’s comfort.

 Split king mattresses also pair well with adjustable bases.
 A standard king mattress on an adjustable bed must be raised and lowered in its entirety, so two people have to agree on what elevation and angles are comfortable.
 A split king mattress’s halves move independently on an adjustable bed, allowing couples to set up their sides in different positions.
+For more information, check out our best adjustable beds guide.

 There are also oversized king mattresses, which are uncommon and typically must be special ordered from a manufacturer.
 Such beds include the super king bed and the Wyoming, Texas, and Alaskan king sizes.
 Because these mattresses are so large, many require a bedroom at least 15 feet by 15 feet.